cizydorczyk/ARC/README.md

 Job scripts are named with an integer followed by a prefix and ending with the extension '.slurm'.
 For example, '0.trimmomatic.slurm'.
 The integer is meaningless; the order of samples in your isolate list (`--isolate_list` option) determines which sample is in which file.
 I.e., the first sample will be in 0.trimmomatic.slurm, the second in 1.trimmomatic.slurm, etc. (if chunk size is 1).

+### FastQ File Naming Conventions
+FastQ files must include three parts: the sample name, the fastq pair ending, and the file extensions.

+For example, a file may be named 'Sample01_R1.fastq.gz'.
+In this case, the 'Sample01' is the sample name, the '\_R1' is the pair ending, and the '.fastq.gz' is the file extensions.

+Sample names can include any common characters (including underscores and dashes but no spaces).
+Pair endings should be one of '\_R1' and '\_R2' or '\_1' and '\_2'.
+File extensions should be .fastq or .fq and can be optionally gzipped: .fastq.gz or .fq.gz.

+The following are some examples of acceptable fastq file name formats:
+Sample01_R1.fastq
+Sample_01_1.fastq.gz
+Sample01_1.fq
+Sample_01_R1.fq.gz

+Note that the entirety of the sample name must be included in the isolate list (see options).

 ### Trimmomatic example command:

 ```